despeset/DeviceTiming/README.md

 The instrumentation assumes that the DeviceTiming server can be found at the same hostname as the locations you hit in the browser, if you need to use a different hostname for those beacons, use the `--hostname` argument with `devicetiming server`.

+## Running the reports and visualizing the data
+Run the report command from command prompt or terminal

+       report /path/to/results.json /path/to/output
+ This dumps the reports and visualization pages inside a reports folder under the output path. the reporting server automatically launches the default browser and serves the visualization page at port 3000.
+The reporting server also responds to the following GET requests (eg. http://localhost:3000/data):
+ *
+ *      /data     returns the `results` data as JSON
+ *      /summary  returns the `results` data reduced to mean values as JSON

 ## Methodology

 The first draft of our tests was done by adding a timer to our primary javascript bundle that started on the first line, and ended on the last.
 This effectively timed the initial execution time of the js file.
 However, it left out parsing time.
 In order to capture both we crafted the `instrument.js` processor for our compiled JavaScripts that performs these steps on each file: